Skip to content

 Biometric Verification: Liveness and Matching

 Biometric verification adds a second layer: confirming that the person presenting the document is the person depicted on it.
-The FCA's Financial Crime Guide, Chapter 3.2 explicitly references biometric matching as an enhanced due diligence measure for higher-risk customers.
+AUSTRAC's guidance explicitly supports biometric matching as part of customer identification procedures for higher-risk customers.

 Facial matching compares a live selfie against the photo on the submitted identity document.
-Modern systems use 3D liveness detection to prevent spoofing with printed photos or screen recordings.
-Accuracy rates for leading solutions exceed 99.5% for genuine matches, though performance degrades with poor lighting, low-resolution cameras, or significant age differences between the document photo and the live image.
+Modern systems use 3D liveness detection to prevent spoofing.
+Accuracy rates for leading solutions exceed 99.5%.

-Fingerprint and palm biometrics are used primarily in physical onboarding scenarios (bank branches, government offices).
-While highly accurate, they require dedicated hardware, which limits their use in digital-first workflows.
+Fingerprint and palm biometrics are used primarily in physical onboarding scenarios.
+While highly accurate, they require dedicated hardware.

 Factor Facial Matching Fingerprint Behavioural